40Cakes/pokebot-gen3/wiki/pages/Supported Games and Languages.md

 - ✅ Tested, working
 - 🟨 Untested, may not work
 - ❌ Untested, not working
+- 🚫 Patched in this language, not working

 ROM hacks will likely not work, and are 🚫 **not supported** or planned to be supported!
 Please do not seek support or complain if you find that your ROM hack does not work with the bot.